 Step 2 – Format and mount the partitions

 The next step is to format and mount the first partition sda1.

 # mkfs.ext4 /dev/sda1 # mount /dev/sda1 /mnt

-We then turn the second partition sda2 into a swap partition and then enable it.
+Then, we turn the second partition sda2 into a swap partition and subsequently, enable it.

 # mkswap /dev/sda2 # swapon /dev/sda2

 If we want to make sure if everything is going on right up to this point, we use the command lsblk again.
 As can be seen below, sda1 has been mounted on /mnt and the swap partition is already enabled.